yetanothermightytool/powershell/vbr/vbr-securerestore-lnx/README.md

 **Please note this script is unofficial and is not created nor supported by Veeam Software.**

 ## Version History
+* 1.1
+   * Universal - Can also now be used with Windows VMs
+   * Restore Point selection
+   * Now uses clamdscan --multican (please provide performance feedback)
+   * Output optimizations
 *  1.0
     * Initial Release